Tell the time

 Lesson thirty-two

-This page will teach you vocabulary related to the months of the year and the seasons in the Italian language.
+This page will help you learn essential vocabulary related to the months of the year and the seasons in Italian.
+Understanding these words is not only important for everyday conversations, but it also helps you talk about dates, holidays, weather, and plans.
 You can click on each word to hear the audio and learn the correct pronunciation.

 | Italian | English |